PaoloBitini/8Beats/README.md

 # 8beats
-Mobile application for musicians and music lovers.
+Mobile application wrote in Kotlin for musicians and music enthusiasts:
-- It helps bands and music artist to find places to perform
+- Helps bands and music artist to find places for concerts
-- Keeps everyone updated on the latest concerts nearby
+- Keeps everyone updated on the available concerts nearby
-- Keep in touch with friends and new artists
+- Users can connect and make new friends